anderson-aristotle/html-css-bootstrap-layout/README.md

 Try making an evenly spaced 3x3 grid.

 -   Place your column divs within a row div.
--   Place your row divs within a container div
+-   Place your row divs within a container div.
--   Experiment with various viewport sizes
+-   Experiment with various viewport sizes.

 ## Code-along: Modals and More